Text

 Font Style

 element.
-The font style can be set to normal
+The font style can be set to normal, italic, or oblique.

 This is a paragraph.